beginning of content

 • Heart failure is usually a long-term condition — unlike heart attacks, which occur suddenly.

-• Common symptoms of heart failure include breathlessness, fatigue, swollen legs and a fast heartbeat.
+• Common symptoms of heart failure include breathlessness, tiredness and swollen legs.

-• You can manage your heart failure with lifestyle changes, medicines and sometimes surgery.
+• Treatments for heart failure include lifestyle measures, medicines and sometimes surgery.

 What is heart failure?

-Heart failure is usually an ongoing (chronic) condition — unlike heart attacks, which occur suddenly and require immediate treatment (acute).
+Heart failure is usually an ongoing (chronic) condition — unlike heart attacks, which occur suddenly and need immediate treatment.
+But in some cases, symptoms of heart failure can start suddenly.

 Watch this video about heart failure from the Heart Foundation.
 It's also available in other languages, including Arabic, Greek, Italian and Mandarin.